TrentSlaton/Front-End-Mentor/README.md

 **_All of my challenges are completed with plain vanilla HTML, CSS and JavaScript and are all written by hand.
 Only a text editor is used._**

+Here is a live demo of this repository: [link](https://trentslaton.github.io/Front-End-Mentor/)

 This is a combined repository for all of my http://frontendmentor.io challenges.
 It is a continual work in progress.